Absence of a woman's monthly menstrual period is called amenorrhea.

 If the amenorrhea is caused by a tumor in the brain:

-If the amenorrhea is due to anorexia or too much exercise, periods will often begin when the weight returns to normal or the exercise level is decreased.
+If the cause is the bulimia, anorexia or too much exercise, periods will often begin when the weight returns to normal or the exercise level is decreased.

 The outlook depends on the cause of the amenorrhea and whether it can be corrected with treatment or lifestyle changes.